Sexual Liberation and

 Demos, after watching television all these years, thinks that he belongs to the same class as the people who rule over him.
 He thinks he has the same prerogatives.
 But that is not the case.
 A world in which the ruler is rewarded for lying is a world in which his subjects can be punished for telling the truth.
 This is the lesson which Linda Tripp had to learn the hard way.
 The only protection the poor will ever have on this earth is the moral law, enculturated as part of the positive law.
 The only way a nation can guarantee rights is in light of that moral law, and any nation which subverts that moral order can only propose force, which is the rule of the rich and the powerful, as its substitute. (p.
 604)

 Whoever controls sexual behavior controls the state.
 And he who controls the mores of women controls sexual behavior.
 That is the first lesson of sexual politics.
 He who understands that law understands why pornography and sex education and abortion and the government funding of contraceptives are all non-negotiable conditions for the current regime.
 Without them, they could not rule. (p.
 589)

-E. Michael Jones, Libido Dominandi: Sexual Liberation and Political Control, St. Augustine's Press (South Bend, Indiana), 2005.
-With minor edits and references omitted.
+E. Michael Jones, Libido Dominandi: Sexual Liberation and Political Control, St. Augustine’s Press (South Bend, Indiana), 2005.
+Some minor edits made, references omitted.